learnk8s/learnk8s.io/src/custom-authentication/content.md

 gcloud compute scp root@k8s:/etc/kubernetes/admin.conf .
 ```

-This kubeconfig file uses the _internal_ IP address of the Kubernetes compute instance in the the API server URL — since this IP address is not accessible from your local machine you have to replace it by the _external_ IP address of the instance:
+This kubeconfig file uses the _internal_ IP address of the Kubernetes compute instance in the API server URL — since this IP address is not accessible from your local machine you have to replace it by the _external_ IP address of the instance:

 ```terminal|command=1-2|title=bash
 kubectl --kubeconfig admin.conf \